 - There may also be issues with humidity, but regular care of your floor will deliver a long life.

-The other issue for those interested in fitting laminate floors is that the cheaper products do look fairly cheap, so it’s worth spending slightly more but this depends on where the laminate will be placed – if it’s in a busy part of your home, for example, then you’ll need quality laminate for this purpose.
+The other issue for those interested in fitting laminate floors is that the cheaper products do look fairly cheap, so it’s worth spending slightly more – especially if it will be installed in a busy part of your home such as a hallway.

 The pros and cons of installing vinyl flooring